 We can print directly onto corflute.
-Corflute signs are ideal for all types of temporary signage including real estate signs, fence advertising, retail displays, event signage, trade shows, pavement signs and more.
+Corflute signs are ideal for all types of temporary signage including real estate signs, election signs, fence advertising, retail displays, event signage, trade shows, pavement signs and more.

 With our Acuity flatbed printer we can print extra large signs up to 1200mm wide and 2440mm long.
 We stock corflute in 3.3mm and 5mm thicknesses.

 Corflute is a durable material and can withstand sunlight and general weather conditions making it suitable for indoor or outdoor use.

 We also have other mounting options available such as ACM, foam board and more.

 Sizes: A4-A0 or your custom size up to 1200mm wide and 2440mm long.

 Media: 3.3mm White, 5mm White or 5mm Black.

 Print: Can be printed direct to corflute or printed on adhesive media and mounted onto corflute.